SwarmDebugging/swarmdebugging.github.io/experiments/watchpoints/bugs/html-exporter-bug.md

 ## The problem

-To test the HTML export, we write a unit test that takes as input the above academic publication data, and tests that the generated HTML correspond to a valid HTML code and to the expected format.
+To test our HTML export, we write a unit test that takes as input the above academic publication data, and tests that the generated HTML corresponds to valid HTML code and to the expected format.
+You will find this test in class `CVGGeneratorTest`, under the name `testGeneratePublication`.

 ```Smalltalk
 testGeneratePublication